-You have got a blog and it is making you money. it’s a dream come true, right?
+You have got a blog, and it is making you money.
+It’s a dream come true, right?

-But are you leveraging your profit or to be broad, are you even making out the profit or the money you make goes straight into your blog like a boomerang?
+But are you leveraging your profit, or, to be broad, are you even making out the profit, or the money you make goes straight into your blog like a boomerang?

 One of the few ways I find increasing blog profit is finding the most profitable page on your blog.
-Before I show you how to find them, let me tell you about its characterizes:
+Before I show you how to find them, let me tell you about their characterizes:

 3 Characteristics of a Profitable Blog Page

 To identify a page that can generate higher revenue compared to other pages on your blog, here are some characteristics:

 - It converts the landed visitors above the industry average.